Mathematical

 Yes, further mathematics is equivalent to an A Level.
 However, the students learning this are typically placed in distinct A level subjects with only students who have received the best GCSE maths grades.

-Differences Between Maths and Further Maths
+What are the Differences Between Maths and Further Maths A Level?

 Students who want to study a mathematics-based degree or related degree subjects like physics or computer science commonly take Advanced Level Further Mathematics.